github/codeql/docs/codeql/codeql-language-guides/customizing-library-models-for-csharp.rst

 - The first value ``System.Linq`` is the namespace name.
 - The second value ``Enumerable`` is the class (type) name.
 - The third value ``False`` is a flag that indicates whether or not the summary also applies to all overrides of the method.
-- The fourth value ``Select<TSource,TResult>`` is the method name, along with the generics for the method.
+- The fourth value ``Select<TSource,TResult>`` is the method name, along with the type parameters for the method.
 The names of the generic type parameters provided in the model must match the names of the generic type parameters in the method signature in the source code.
 - The fifth value ``(System.Collections.Generic.IEnumerable<TSource>,System.Func<TSource,TResult>)`` is the method input type signature.
 The generics in the signature must match the generics in the method signature in the source code.

 The sixth value should be left empty and is out of scope for this documentation.